 Helicopter parents may handle the whole college process for the child.
 Instead of discussing a plan and guiding the child, helicopter moms might draw up a whole course of action for the child.
 They will then remain over involved at each step deciding when the child should study what and the extracurricular activities the child should participate in.
 Intrusive parents may go even further deciding where the child should apply to college and applying for them.
 While you can see how the impact of helicopter parenting can hinder healthy development of life skills for the child, negative outcomes can be even worse.

 Overprotective parents may play the mama bear card too often “protecting their child” from even the smallest criticism.
-This can often have the reverse effect making the child even more sensitive to feedback as they are assured it is an attack on them that is unfair and that they need the parent to save them from.
-When children learn that they should not do things for themselves, they may develop an overwhelming fear of failure and lack of trust in their own ability.
+This can often have the reverse effect making the child even more sensitive to feedback.
+This is because they are assured feedback is an attack on them that is unfair and that they need the parent to save them from.
+When children learn that they should not do things for themselves, they may develop an overwhelming fear of failure.
+They also develop lack of trust in their own ability.

 What Motivates Helicopter Parents?